mlisovyi/IML_challenge_2018/README.md

 (there is some initialisation delay at the start of ClassifierSklearnApi.fit(), which is most likely due to some initialisation, which is potentially not parallel).
 However, **scaling into threads on a single core doesn't show a linear scaling**.

+Together with @daniloefl, the choice of the objective function was studied.
+It was found, **that optimisation of MAE gives the best results in terms of the custom loss function defined by the competition**.
+(`0.7` with MAE vs `1.37` with MSE for a custom picked dataset and booster parameters).
+A faster convergence, in terms of the number of boosting iterations, was observed for this metric, compared to the alternative custom metric `((pred-true)/(1+true+pred))**2` considered in  development process.

+_Open unclear issue_: with both XGBoost and LightGBM, performance on PCA-transformed inputs was observed to be more poor, than with the raw inputs.